CESNET/du-docs/docs/jupyterhub.md

 ## Feature requests
-Any tips for features or new notebook types are welcomed in RT.
+Any tips for features or new notebook types are welcomed at <a href="mailto:k8s@ics.muni.cz">IT Service desk</a>.